Criticality of Data Management & Process Automation in SAP Ecosystem

 The need for smarter SAP data management

-Complexity of SAP systems makes associated SAP data management and governance complex as well.
-The process is fragmented, sits with multiple teams, and managed manually in many organizations.
+The complexity of SAP systems makes associated SAP data management and governance complex as well.
+The process is fragmented, sits with multiple teams, and is managed manually in many organizations.
 Challenges of these inefficient processes get exacerbated when mass processing of data needs to happen.
 It may lead to massive inaccuracies and data security and integrity issues.
-Organizations today realize these challenges and are actively looking to replace existing tribal approaches of data management and governance with more robust solutions and automation of data management process is one such solution.
-There is a need for data management solutions that are designed specifically for SAP business process automation, SAP data management, and have capability to seamlessly integrate with SAP.
+Organizations today realize these challenges and are actively looking to replace existing tribal approaches of data management and governance with more robust solutions and automation of the data management process is one such solution.
+There is a need for data management solutions that are designed specifically for SAP business process automation, SAP data management and have the capability to seamlessly integrate with SAP.

 The imperative of having a robust solution

 As organizations embark on their digital transformation journey and strive to automate their business processes, they lean heavily on their core ERP systems to help facilitate this transformation.
 This makes the immaculate management, governance, and security of data that flows in these ERP systems extremely important since it forms the foundation of any organization’s digital journey.
 Lack of robust SAP data management and governance tools and processes can impact not only strategic transformation initiatives but tactical processing as well and, in some instances, may end up bringing your business processes to a screeching halt.

 As Bas Kamphuis, Chief Growth Officer at Magnitude states: “SAP data management is frequently labor-intensive, time consuming and repetitive.
 If your team is working with inaccurate data – your internal processes and KPIs — such as on-time delivery, operating margin, or inventory carrying cost — will suffer the consequences.
 Any data quality improvement can have a massive impact on your company goals as well as competitiveness in the market – and the answer is automation.”